 Any youth who lives within the municipality and is between 15 -24 years old.

 Please note that staff of HRM or its agencies, boards or, commissions (ABCs) are not eligible to apply for an HRM appointment, but they may be appointed on an ex-officio basis (by virtue of their position) to be given the right to attend and participate in discussion at meetings without being a member.
-Staff of HRM or its agencies, boards or commissions (ABCs) may be nominated by HRM to serve on external boards, provided that this is within the eligibility requirements of the external board.
-In such circumstances any honorarium paid for service on an external agency, board or committee shall be paid directly to HRM and not to the staff member.
+Staff of HRM or its ABCs may be nominated by HRM to serve on external boards provided that this is within the eligibility requirements of the external board.
+In such circumstances, any honorarium paid for service on an external ABC shall be paid directly to HRM and not to the staff member.

 Do I need to know the English language?